-The start of the Capital Improvement Program (CIP) began in March 1997 when MDWID residents overwhelmingly voted to approve a \$23 million debt authorization to fund a five-year CIP.
-This authorized the District to issue \$13 million in Water Revenue Bonds in 1999 with the remaining \$10 million of bonds being issued as part of the Series 2002 Bonds.
+The Capital Improvement Program (CIP) began in March 1997 when MDWID residents overwhelmingly voted to approve a \$23 million debt authorization to fund a five-year CIP.
+This authorized the District to issue \$13 million of Water Revenue Bonds in 1999 with the remaining \$10 million of bonds being issued as part of the Series 2002 Bonds.

 Another \$28 million in debt was authorized by District voters on March 2005 for the ongoing CIP.
-From this authorization the District was granted a \$15.38 million loan with the Water Infrastructure Finance Authority of Arizona (WIFA) in October 2005 for the design and construction of six major capital projects, including the 5 million gallon state-of-the-art James Tripp Reservoir underground facility.
+From this authorization the District was granted a \$15.38 million loan with the Water Infrastructure Finance Authority of Arizona (WIFA) in October 2005 for the design and construction of six major capital projects, including the 5 million gallon underground reservoir.
 All funding associated with the 2005 loan were spent by October 2008.

 On November 9, 2007, WIFA approved the second phase of the \$28 million CIP with a loan in the amount of \$12.63 million.
-This loan was originally scheduled to fund two transmission mains, five mainline projects, and the drilling of a new well; however, it was revised to include a transmission main for the La Canada Drive 'A' Zone, projects in the Riverside area that consists of a transmission main and well site improvements to serve new development in the area along the Rillito River.
-In addition, it included a fixed network metering system to better serve the 1,600 customers in the Hub service area, improved arsenic vessels for two Hub well sites, and a Variable Frequency Drive unit to be installed at the District's Magee/La Cholla well site.
-These projects have been completed with a final loan amount of \$11.76 million.
+This loan was originally scheduled to fund two transmission mains, five mainline projects, and the drilling of a new well; however, it was revised to include a transmission main for the La Canada Drive 'A' Zone, projects in the Riverside area that consists of a transmission main and well site improvements to service new development in the area along the Rillito River.
+In addition, it included a fixed network metering system to better serve the 1,600 customers in the Hub service area, improved arsenic vessels for two Hub well sites, and a Variable Frequency Drive unit was installed at the District's Magee/La Cholla well site.
+These projects were completed with a final loan amount of \$11.76 million.

 Although not part of the District's original CIP, in December 2009 the District was approved financing from WIFA in the amount of \$3.95 million which was later increased to \$4.25 million for the acquisition of three water systems on the southwest side of Tucson.
-The loan to purchase this service area known as Metro Southwest also included funding to construct an arsenic treatment facility, install a new well, replace a storage tank that provides water to 29 customers in a remote area, and implement a fixed network metering system that serves all customers of Metro Southwest.
+The loan to purchase this service area known as Metro Southwest also included funding to construct an arsenic treatment facility, install a new well, replace a storage tank that provides water to 29 customers in a remote area, and implemented a fixed network metering system that serves all customers of Metro Southwest.

 WIFA also approved a \$400,000, 20 year loan in January 2013 to help fund the remaining improvements needed at the Riverside well site.
-During Fiscal Year 2014 additional principal payments totaling \$91,731 were applied, in Fiscal Year 2015, an additional \$71,296 was applied to principal, and Fiscal Year 2016 an additional \$60,000 was applied to principal, substantially reduced the total interest payments over the life of this loan along with reducing the duration of the 20 year loan.
-The original loan extended through July 2032 and by making additional principal payments, this loan was satisfied on July 1, 2016 saving the District \$110,084 in avoided interest payments.
+During Fiscal Year 2014 additional principal payments totaling \$91,731 were applied to the loan principal, in Fiscal Year 2015, an additional \$71,296 was applied to the loan principal, and Fiscal Year 2016 an additional \$60,000 was applied to principal, substantially reducing the total interest payments over the life of this loan along with reducing the duration of the 20 year loan.
+The original loan extended through July 2032 and by making the additional principal payments, this loan was satisfied on July 1, 2016 saving the District \$110,084 in avoided interest payments.

-For the past four fiscal years, the District has been cash funding all planned capital improvements without incurring any new debt.
-The Capital Improvement Projects included budgeted funding for \$.83 million in Fiscal Year 2015, \$3.25 million in Fiscal Year 2017, with \$2.91 million planned for Fiscal Year 2018.
+For the past five fiscal years, the District has been cash funding all planned capital improvements without incurring any new debt.
+The Capital Improvement Projects included budgeted funding for \$.83 million in Fiscal Year 2015, \$3.25 million in Fiscal Year 2016, \$3.25 million in Fiscal Year 2017, \$2.91 million in Fiscal Year 2018 and \$4.09 million planned for Fiscal Year 2019.
+On June 28, 2018, the District processed a defeasance on the non-callable 2002 Subordinate Obligation Revenue Refunding Bond.
+The defeasance allows the District to legally remove this debt from our financial statements.